Samuel-2626/django-search/article.md

 By the end of this tutorial, you should be able to:

-1. Setup a basic search feature using the Q objects module.
+1. Setup a basic search feature using the Q objects module,
-2. add full-text search to your app.
+2. add full-text search to your app,
-3. Stem and rank your query result.
+3. stem and rank your query result,
-4. And finally add weights to your queries.
+4. add weights to your queries.

 ## Project Setup and Overview